5 Proven Tips to Rev Up Your Metabolism, Flatten Your Tummy and Get You in Shape!

 As usual, take a fiber-rich, nutrient-packed and calorie-sufficient meal.

-With the high fiber diet plus a relatively slower metabolism at night, you shouldn't feel the urge to pick up snack or supper.
+With the high fiber dinner plus a relatively slower metabolism at night, you shouldn't feel the urge to pick up snack or supper.
 The slow stream of energy flow will suffice to fuel your metabolic activities till the next morning.

 Remember I told you just now sometimes I take 6 meals a day?